-Mariya is looking forward to singing the title role in Donizetti's Rita on March 24 in Oborne, Dorset as past of the Opera Cameratina Festival there.
-On April 13 she will be singing Third Norn in the Dame Felicity Palmer workshop of Project Valhalla: The English Ring with the Mastersingers of London.
+Mariya sang the title role in Donizetti's Rita in March 2019 in Oborne, Dorset as past of the Opera Cameratina Festival there.
+She sang Third Norn in the Dame Felicity Palmer workshop of Project Valhalla: The English Ring with the Mastersingers of London.

 Upcoming performances include covering Gerhilde and Ortlinde at Longborough Festvial Opera in 2021 and singing the role of Rossweisse at Pacific Opera Victoria in 2021.